Review: The Jabra Elite 7 Active are a great fit for the workout crowd

 It used to be that Jabra would never release two Elite pairs of earbuds at the same time.
-If you wanted to go with the "Active" pair, you would need to wait until they came after the regular pair had their time to shine.
+So if you wanted to go with the "Active" pair, you would need to wait until they came after the regular pair had their time to shine.
 Jabra reversed that this time by releasing the Elite 7 Active at the same time as the Elite 7 Pro.

 They sport a lot of similarities between them, which means the Elite 7 Active are worthy of attention given how good their siblings already are.
-However, there is a simple focus here that should appeal to a subset of people.
-If you're an active person and don't necessarily care about phone call clarity, read on to find out why these may be for you.
+However, a simple focus here should appeal to a subset of people.
+So, if you're an active person and don't necessarily care about phone call clarity, read on to find out why these may be for you.

 At a glance